bdavs3/my-website/README.md

 ### Road-blocks

-_I will be documenting things that I struggle with here_
+_I will be documenting things that I struggle with here._

 ##### Working with Gatsby Images